 (Next step then, if you’re not already there, is to charge handsomely for your brilliance.
 This is a critical step to enable us brilliance-based entrepreneurs to afford team members (part-time or full-time, virtual or on-site) to whom we can delegate.
 For those of us who provide services and/or create products, especially women, it can be tempting to think what we do is easy for us and therefore not so valuable.
 When a friend or colleague asks you to do a favor by providing your creativity for free or at a deep discount, think very carefully before agreeing.
 What are the opportunity costs?
 How will this opportunity to lower your rates affect you, your business, and your loved ones?
 You have only 168 hours per week.
 Is it truly worthwhile?)

 I’ll be writing and speaking a lot more in the coming year on how to lead your brilliance-based business and life with joy and ease.
-If you know of a person, organization, association or event that could really benefit from this topic, please email the connect2 team and let us know.
+If you know of a person, organization, association or event that could really benefit from this topic, please email and let us know.

 How do you deal with urgent demands while working on your important projects?
 How do you stay focused on your most important tasks?
 What do you see as your brilliance?
 Do you feel comfortable charging top dollar for it?
 In the comment area below, please share your secrets (it’s just us online chickens here anyway).
 Thanks!